-This is based on information and conversations with people at CaptiveAire, Greenheck, Braun, Building Science Corporation and Lawrence Berkeley National Labs as well as posts on Green Building Advisor, AVS Forum, Houzz, HVACTalk and elsewhere.
+The following is based on information and conversations with people at CaptiveAire, Greenheck, Braun, 3M, Building Science Corporation, Lawrence Berkeley National Labs, Mayo Clinic, Medtronic, Blue Cross Health and United Healthcare as well as posts on Green Building Advisor, AVS Forum, Houzz, HVACTalk and elsewhere.
+Kaseki and others on Houzz have also provided their expertise to this FAQ and continue to be a great resource to people.

-Please add comments below or on the FAQ post on Houzz.
+Please add comments below or on the FAQ post on Houzz (if the link doesn’t work then search “houzz exhaust-hood-faq-ii”

 Part I is an overview and hopefully provides the most critical information that the majority of people need in a concise and readable format.